Who to ask

 When asking for letters of recommendation, try to set yourself and your recommender up for success.

-- Ask in person: you can set up a meeting time to discuss the letter by email, but an in-person meeting is more professional and more personal.
+- Ask directly: in person, via online conference, or by phone, not by email.
+You can set up a meeting time to discuss the letter by email, but an in-person meeting is more professional and more personal.

 - Be detailed in how you ask and give the recommender the chance to say no: you want detailed, positive, strong letters of recommendation.
 If someone does not have the time, or does not know you well enough to provide this kind of letter, then it’s best to know in advance and look for someone who can be more enthusiastic.
 Ask your potential recommender if they will feel comfortable writing a strong, positive letter for you in the time allotted.